joshbegley/nyt-latest/README.md

-**Should the G.O.P.
-Cling to Lies About a Stolen Election?**\
+**The Big Lie and the Midterms**\
-`The Republican primaries in Georgia and Pennsylvania were bellwethers of Donald J. Trump’s lingering influence over Republicans.`\
+`The Republican primaries in Georgia and Pennsylvania tested the lingering influence of false claims about election fraud.`\
 https://nytimes.com/2022/05/26/podcasts/the-daily/republican-primaries-georgia-pennsylvania.html?searchResultPosition=1

 **Vintage Cars, Part of the Pandemic Hobby Boom, Priced Collectors Out**\